 There are three configuration options available for this recipe:

-• Disallow Prefetching: Choose this option if you wish to entirely disallow prefetching proxies from preloading your website's content.
+• Disallow prefetching: Choose this option if you wish to entirely disallow prefetching proxies from preloading your website's content.
 This is suitable for scenarios where resource consumption or privacy considerations are paramount, or if you consider that the gains offered by content prefetching are not worth the potential issues that could arise.

-• Fractional Prefetching: Control the proportion of traffic that prefetching proxies are allowed to preload.
+• Fractional prefetching: Control the proportion of traffic that prefetching proxies are allowed to preload.
 This option provides a balanced approach, optimizing performance while managing server load.

-• Google Chrome's Private Prefetch Proxy EAP: Opt for this configuration to participate in Google Chrome's Early Access Program, enabling advanced prefetching capabilities.
+• Google Chrome's private prefetch proxy EAP: Opt for this configuration to participate in Google Chrome's Early Access Program, enabling advanced prefetching capabilities.
 This option is recommended for those seeking cutting-edge technology to enhance website performance.

 How to install this recipe on my website with redirection.io?